Pembroke Dock: Administrative history

 Pembroke Dock formed part of the ancient parish of Pembroke St Mary, which was part of the borough of Pembroke.
 The borough was reformed to become a municipal borough in 1836, retaining the same boundaries and therefore continuing to include the growing town of Pembroke Dock.
 By 1895 Pembroke Borough Council had adopted the practice of holding its meetings alternately at Pembroke Town Hall and at Pembroke Dock, where the council had established its main administrative offices at 37 Bush Street (renumbered 71 Bush Street in 1906).
 The council remained based at 71 Bush Street (and later also expanded into neighbouring 73 Bush Street) until the early 1970s when it acquired Llanion Park, part of the Llanion Barracks at Pembroke Dock, to serve as its headquarters.

 Pembroke Borough Council was abolished under the Local Government Act 1972, with the area becoming part of the new district of South Pembrokeshire within the county of Dyfed on 1 April 1974.
 A community was established to cover the area of the former borough, with its council taking the name Pembroke Town Council.
 South Pembrokeshire District Council took over Llanion Park at Pembroke Dock to serve as its headquarters.

 On 1 April 1986 the community of Pembroke was split into a Pembroke Dock community and a reduced Pembroke community, just covering the older town.
 This was the first time Pembroke Dock had been administered separately from Pembroke.
 The Pembroke Dock community council chose to call itself Pembroke Dock Town Council.

 South Pembrokeshire was abolished in 1996, with the area becoming part of a re-established Pembrokeshire.

 Freedom of the Town

-The following people and military units have received the Freedom of the Town of Pembroke Dock.
+HMS Pembroke of the Royal Navy received the Freedom of the Town of Pembroke Dock on 15 September 2006.